 Council received the budget information and directed staff to make some adjustments where they felt better alignment with their objectives could be achieved.
 The public consultation period will be open from January 5 through January 15, 2021.
-In February, after the public consultation period, Council reviewed the comments from the public and gave Five Year Financial Plan (2021 to 2025) Bylaw 4030, 2021, three readings and adoption.
+In January, after the public consultation period, Council will again review comments from the public, as well as consider any late budget submissions that had been waiting for additional information before they could be finalized.
+These final submissions will not affect the tax levy as they will be funded from reserves or grants.
+The 2021 to 2025 Five Year Financial Plan Bylaw is scheduled for three readings and adoption in February.